limadavid04/42-Porto-Libft/README.md

 - [x] [Libft Unit Test](https://github.com/alelievr/libft-unit-test)

+## **Disclaimer**
+At 42, the C projects are built following rules that enforce a good coding style.
+Some of them are:

+	- No for, do while, switch, case or goto are allowed
+	- No more than 25 lines per function and 5 functions per file
+	- No assigns and declarations in the same line (unless static)
+	- No more than 5 variables in 1 function
+	...
 ___
 ###### At  [42School](https://en.wikipedia.org/wiki/42_(school)), every project has specific rules or restrictions, and some of them must be written in accordance with the [Norm](https://github.com/42School/norminette).
 As a result, parts of the code could be more readable or explicit, and some used technologies could be different.